Majesty: Japan

 In Former Imperial House Law (1889), the use case of this term was expanded to include the Empress, the Grand Empress Dowager and the Empress Dowager.

 Brunei

-In Brunei, a Malay title for the Sultan of Brunei is officially Kebawah Duli Yang Maha Mulia Paduka Seri Baginda (KDYMMPSB) or unofficial simply Kebawah Duli.
+In Brunei, a Malay title for the Sultan of Brunei is officially Kebawah Duli Yang Maha Mulia Paduka Seri Baginda (KDYMMPSB) or unofficially simply Kebawah Duli.
 It literally means "Under the dust of the Most Exalted [God], The Victorious Sovereign".

 It reflects the title of Zilullah-fil-Alam ("Shadow of God on Earth"), referring to the Sultan as having a small bit of God's immense power.
 The title paduka means "victorious" from Old Malay while seri is an honorific from Sanskrit.
 The title baginda is a third-person noun for royals and prophets.

 Ancient China

 In History of China after Han dynasty, the honorific (陛下), referring to the Emperor of China (皇帝), was used.